outmaneuver/selfbot/README.md

 - Modularized database connection logic for better code organization
 - Determines which database to use if other databases aren't configured
 - Warns the user if other databases aren't set up and uses a local database
+- Global rate limiter utilizing the retry-after response from Discord

 ## Commands